Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Derivation of the hydrodynamic limit

 \subsection{Hydrodynamic closure}

 As the active acoustic speed (Eq.~\ref{eq:cs}) scales linearly with order ($c_s \propto R$), the sound speed inherently lags behind the inertial flow velocity by a constant, order unity, forcing the system into a global supersonic state with $M \approx \sqrt{2}$.
-As we discussed in the foregoing subsection, this condition mandates the formation of synchronization shocks (Mach cones) at defect sites, which act as the primary mechanism topological sorting (yielding Eulerian Onsager-Kirchoff dynamics in the supersonic topological gas).
+As we discussed in the foregoing subsection, this condition mandates the formation of synchronisation shocks (Mach cones) at defect sites, which act as the primary mechanism of topological sorting (yielding Eulerian Kirchhoff-Onsager dynamics in the effective supersonic vortex fluid).
 This leads us to assert the rigid lid incompressibility,

-The ``phantom inertia'' $R^2$ acts an Euler fluid with quantized circulation, which we demonstrate with rigour in the Main Paper.
+The ``phantom inertia'' $R^2$ acts as an Euler fluid with quantized circulation, as we demonstrate in the main text.
 At the same time, on fast, acoustic timescales, the dynamics are dominated by compressible shock-mergers.
-The shocks thermalise inertial energy into the active bath, which subsequently build up order through inverse cascading enthropy.
-The rigid lid incompressibility emerges as the rigorous time-averaged limit of the stiff, supersonic topological gas.
+The shocks thermalise inertial energy into the active bath, which subsequently rebuilds order, feeding the inverse energy cascade.
+The rigid lid incompressibility emerges as the rigorous time-averaged limit of a never-ending stiff, supersonic topological gas.